pippim/pippim.github.io/programs/tcm.md

 The ***Cookie Jar*** Button allows you to see, download/export, upload/import, create and delete Cookies.

-The Cookie Jar wsa created because Cookies, Session Storage, Local Storage and Indexed DB are tightly controlled by Web Browsers.
+The Cookie Jar was created because Cookies, Session Storage, Local Storage and Indexed DB are tightly controlled by Web Browsers.
+Web Browsers do not provide any means of transferring data in Cookies, Session Storage or Local Storage.

-You can use the Cookie Jar to:
+You can use the Cookie Jar for transferring data to:

-- Transfer cookies to another Web Browser
+- Another Web Browser
-- Transfer cookies to another Device
+- Another Device
-- Transfer cookies to another User
+- Another User
+- Backup file for disaster recovery purposes

 Although the Cookie Jar can be set to the conventional folder name `Donwloads`, a separate folder can be used.